-Working in partnership with Abellio ScotRail means we are now able to offer commuters using both Subway and train services the option of putting tickets for both on either their Subway or ScotRail Smartcard, as both cards have been developed by Nevis technologies - a joint venture between Rambus Ecebs and SPT.
+Working in partnership with Abellio ScotRail means we are now able to offer commuters using both Subway and train services the option of putting tickets for both on either their Subway or ScotRail Smartcard, as both cards have been developed by Nevis Technologies - a joint venture between Rambus Ecebs and SPT.

-McGill's, the largest privately owned bus company in Scotland, now provides Smart ticketing to its customers using Nevis Technologies means they also have the option to link with other transport operators as more operators join up to smart ticketing.
+McGill's, the largest privately owned bus company in Scotland, now provides Smart ticketing to its customers utilising Nevis Technologies.
+This means they also have the option to link with other transport operators as more operators join up to smart ticketing.